-Inkubus Publishing LLC (IP) is an independent publisher focusing on male-male romance and erotica.
+Inkubus Publishing LLC (IP) is an independent publisher focusing on male-male romance, erotica and other genres featuring gay characters.
 It is our mission to provide a venue for authors who may not fit the mold of traditional publishing.
 Below, you will find a breakdown of the pieces we are seeking as well as the services and compensation we offer.

 What We Want: IP is looking for pieces that focus on intimate relationships between two (or more) consenting adult males.
-The sexual interaction may range from PG (fade to black) to X (explicit descriptions).
+Sexual interactions, if any, may range from PG (fade to black) to X (explicit descriptions).
 IP will not publish pieces that focus on rape, incest, pedophilia, or bestiality.
 If the piece is in sci-fi or fantasy genres, the characters must be sentient.
 All works must be original to the author.
 No fanfiction will be accepted under any circumstances.

 IP will publish novelettes (10,000 to 20,000 words), novellas (20,000 to 50,000 words), novels (50,000+ words), and independent anthologies (a collection of short stories totaling at least 50,000 words).
 Short stories (less than 10,000 words) can be submitted to the current open call for IP-sponsored anthologies, if they meet the submission guidelines.